great-expectations/great_expectations/docs/docusaurus/docs/oss/get_support.md

 ---
-sidebar_label: 'Get GX OSS support'
+sidebar_label: 'Get support'
-title: 'Get GX OSS support'
+title: 'Get support'
-description: Learn what resources are available to help you resolve issues with GX OSS.
+description: Learn what resources are available to help you resolve issues with GX Cloud and GX OSS.
 ---

-GX is open source software (OSS) and relies on an active user community for its continued success.
-Input from users like you helps Great Expectations and the community build its collective knowledge and improve GX OSS.
+Great Expectations (GX) relies on an active user community for its continued success.
+Input from users like you helps GX and the community build its collective knowledge and improve GX Cloud and GX OSS.
 Knowing how and where to seek support will help you get the answers you need to resolve issues.

 ## Try solving your issue first